Have you fallen into the trap of thinking chatbots and conversational AI are the same thing? Don’t worry, you are not the only one.

 Share our infographic to help your network understand the difference between chatbots and conversational AI

-Go a step beyond: learn more about Conversational AI in banking with CFTE’s short course
+Go a step beyond: learn more about Conversational AI in banking with CFTE’s short online course

 A technology that is already enabling for a more efficient and improved customer experience in banking should not be overlooked now that banks are challenged by incumbents offering a much friendlier banking experience.